-Furthermore, tobacco humidors may be made from scented wood like cedar, but that would be detrimental to the unique aroma of your weed.
+Furthermore, tobacco humidors may origin from scented wood like cedar.
+But, that would be detrimental to the unique aroma of your weed.
 So if you want a humidor for weed, get one expressly made for marijuana storage.

-The additional advantage of vacuum sealing your product is that the aroma is adequately controlled and your stash will fly under the radar provided your bag is puncture and tear proof.
+The additional advantage of vacuum sealing your product is that you can adequately control the aroma.
+Also, your stash will fly under the radar provided your bag is puncture and tear-proof.

-Evacuating the storage bags will ultimately cause your buds to be flatter which shouldn’t be a problem anyway.
-Further, you will need to make sure your pot is not sunbathing regardless of the material of the bags.
+Evacuating the storage bags will ultimately cause your buds to be flatter, which shouldn’t be a problem anyway.
+Further, you will need to make sure your pot is not sunbathing regardless of the bags’ material.
 Heavier plastics are better if you are wondering.
-It’s usual to store in a cool, dry place but you want to throw in some darkness too.
+It’s usual to store in a cool, dry place, but you want to throw in some darkness too.

 Removing all the air from the bag this way will tend to flatten your buds.
-Additionally, even though the bags are made of heavier plastic, you’ll still need to store them in a cold and dark place.
+Additionally, even though you have heavier plastic bags, you’ll still need to store them in a cold and dark place.
 The underside of the vacuum sealing preservation method is that you have to do it all over again when you open your package.
 It’s not ideal for a stock that you are currently using.

 Don’t use thin plastic bags for weed

 Thin plastic bags for veggies and sandwiches are one good way to ruin the quality of your weed completely.
-They leak petroleum-based toxins into your weed, and they are also agreeable to air entry which causes drying out of the buds.
-Worse still, they are highly electrostatic due to rubbing and attract all the fine pot to the inner lining and that a real pain.
+They leak petroleum-based toxins into your weed, and they are also agreeable to air entry, which causes drying out of the buds.
+They are still highly electrostatic due to rubbing and attracting all the fine pot to the inner lining.

 Final thoughts on keeping weed fresh

-Well, there you have it, because of time and space constraints, these are our quick round-up of sweet methods to preserve the goodness in every stash of the holy herb.
+Well, there you have it.
+Because of time and space constraints, these are our quick round-up of sweet methods to preserve the goodness in every stash of the holy herb.
 The best approach is one that works for you best.
-If you are carrying for a short time to the rendezvous point to hang out with your jamming buddies, then a plastic bag meant for veggies and sandwiches is not such a taboo.
-But if you are intent on storing your weed for the cold nights, you need a better plan and whatever you choose, make sure to avoid the five fiercest enemies of the pot.
+If you are carrying a short time to the rendezvous point to hang out with your jamming buddies, then a plastic bag meant for veggies and sandwiches is not such a taboo.
+But if you intend to store your weed for the cold nights, you need a better plan and whatever you choose, make sure to avoid the five fiercest enemies of the pot.
 Light, moisture, air exposure, mold, and other times detection.

 We hope you found this article useful in your bid to store more weed for the coming period or proper transportation.
-If you know of more weed tricks to retain the freshness and great taste for longer then don’t hesitate to share in the comment section below.
+If you know more weed tricks to retain the freshness and great taste for longer, don’t hesitate to share them in the comment section below.
 Also, watch out for our next post on how to rehydrate weed and revive it once it has dried out — all the best with your pot preservation efforts.